raggi-eth/DarkblockUnity/README.md

 ## Roadmap

 - [x] Add support for EVM chains
-- [x] Add support for darkblocks with multiple assetBundles
+- [x] Add support for Darkblocks with multiple AssetBundles
 - [ ] Add Solana support
-- [ ] Create a darkblock unity package for easy integration and demo scene
+- [ ] Create a Darkblock unity package for easy integration and demo scene

 See the [open issues](https://github.com/raggi-eth/DarkblockUnity/issues) for a full list of proposed features (and known issues).